 The 3 stages of startup growth: An introduction

-If you’ve been following this blog, you may have noticed a recurring trend.
+Dec 17, 2022If you’ve been following this blog, you may have noticed a recurring trend.
 I tie the advice and recommendations I make here directly into one of the three stages of startup growth.

 Although I’ve addressed them in passing within those blogs, the time feels right to provide a bigger picture look at the 3 stages of startup growth.
 That’s because understanding these stages, even at a high level, can help you pinpoint challenges, set goals and ultimately, break through barriers to help your business grow.
-Having an understanding of these stages and how they apply to your business can also help you better digest and use the information provided here on the blog and on my podcast, Hardwired for Growth
+Having an understanding of these stages and how they apply to your business can also help you better digest and use the information provided here on the blog and on my podcast, Hardwired for Growth.

 Why are there 3 stages of startup growth?